neosinha/BootstrapUI/README.md

 At present a few UI elements have been developed but the list is growing rapidly.

-Example: The main app would like,
+Example: The main app would be derived from a boiler-plate code(which can be extended),
 ```html
 <head>
 <!--  BootstrapUI JS     -->